Saptadeep/website/src/docs/cookbook/networking/fetch-data.md

 ### Create a `Post` class

-First, create a `Post` class that contains the data from the network request.
-It includes a factory constructor that creates a `Post` from JSON.
+First, create a `Get` class that contains the data from the network request.
+It includes a factory constructor that creates a `Get` from JSON.

 Converting JSON by hand is only one option.
 For more information, see the full article on [JSON and